cutemfc/Natural-Language-Preprocessing-and-Modelling-with-Disaster-tweets/README.md

  #👨‍🚒Natural-Language-Preprocessing-and-Modelling-with-Disaster-tweets
+# 👨‍🚒Natural Language Preprocessing and Modelling with Disaster Tweets

 ☘️**Goal:**  We use real-time tweet classification to identify disaster-related content, which serves as a foundational tool for building an early warning system based on tweet social media signals.